Ac6Embedded/vscode-zephyr-workbench-docs/docs/tutorials/arduino-uno-r4-wifi.md

 * Click on "Apply" to save the debug configuration.
 * Click on "Debug" to start the debug session.

-If it is the first time you debug an application for the board with pyOCD on Zephyr Workbench, the start debug process might takes longer to check if pyOCD supports the "r7fa4m1ab" target or needs to install it.
+If it is the first time you debug an application for the board with pyOCD on Workbench for Zephyr, the start debug process might takes longer to check if pyOCD supports the "r7fa4m1ab" target or needs to install it.
 This step is done automatically.

 ## Restoring Arduino Bootloader